-This can’t be any further from truth.
+This can’t be any further from the truth.
 Most project management methodologies came from industries that are considered knowledge work.
 Agile was practiced by software teams long before it became popular.
-Work breakdown structure, Basic Gantt chart and Hybrid project management are the result of work done by people working in the knowledge work industries.
-As a project manager you need to find the right PM methodology to use to fit your team and specific project needs.
+Work breakdown structure, Basic Gantt chart, and Hybrid project management are the result of work done by people working in the knowledge work industries.
+As a project manager, you need to find the right PM methodology to use to fit your team and specific project needs.

 Myth #5: Project management software is expensive